Chocolate Pumpkin Pie Without Eggs

 - Festive: I’m using organic chocolate leaves a festive fall touch on top of the whipped cream.
 This makes decorating easy and so fun!

-- Make Ahead: Pumpkin pie is best when it’s made the day before, so the filling has time to set properly.
+- Make Ahead: Pumpkin pie from scratch is best when it’s made the day before, so the filling has time to set properly.
 This makes it a wonderful make ahead pie, perfect for Thanksgiving as you can plan ahead and have this done before turkey day.

 I’m partnering with my friends at Lake Champlain Chocolates to create this ultimate Chocolate Pumpkin Pie without Eggs for your Thanksgiving menu this year.
 You all know I’m a huge fan of Lake Champlain as they not only make organic chocolates, but they always make adorable and festive organic holiday chocolates, which is so hard to find if you care about organic ingredients!
 And, they do it so well!